 Best Buy (BBY) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the consumer electronics retailer had lost 0.25% over the past month.
-This has was narrower than the Retail-Wholesale sector's loss of 5.6% and the S&P 500's loss of 0.62% in that time.
+Heading into today, shares of the consumer electronics retailer had lost 4.44% over the past month, lagging the Retail-Wholesale sector's loss of 3.94% and the S&P 500's loss of 1.05% in that time.

 Investors will be hoping for strength from BBY as it approaches its next earnings release, which is expected to be May 27, 2021.
-On that day, BBY is projected to report earnings of $1.29 per share, which would represent year-over-year growth of 92.54%.
-Our most recent consensus estimate is calling for quarterly revenue of $10.21 billion, up 19.2% from the year-ago period.
+On that day, BBY is projected to report earnings of $1.30 per share, which would represent year-over-year growth of 94.03%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.21 billion, up 19.2% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.29 per share and revenue of $46.54 billion.
-These totals would mark changes of -7.84% and -1.53%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $7.30 per share and revenue of $46.54 billion, which would represent changes of -7.71% and -1.53%, respectively, from the prior year.

-Any recent changes to analyst estimates for BBY should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for BBY.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.33% higher.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.44% higher.
 BBY is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, BBY is holding a Forward P/E ratio of 16.32.
-This represents a premium compared to its industry's average Forward P/E of 14.17.
+Looking at its valuation, BBY is holding a Forward P/E ratio of 15.58.
+Its industry sports an average Forward P/E of 14.14, so we one might conclude that BBY is trading at a premium comparatively.

-Also, we should mention that BBY has a PEG ratio of 2.22.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Retail - Consumer Electronics stocks are, on average, holding a PEG ratio of 2.22 based on yesterday's closing prices.
+Investors should also note that BBY has a PEG ratio of 2.12 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Retail - Consumer Electronics industry currently had an average PEG ratio of 2.12 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.